 St. Petersburg Mediation Lawyer

 Mediation is one method available to help parties settle a legal dispute.
 An alternative to litigation, mediation offers benefits in terms of time and cost savings, and it often offers better results for both parties through compromise or creative solutions that meet both sides’ legitimate needs.
 Mediation can be especially useful for parties in conflict who need to preserve family ties or a productive business relationship to the extent possible.
-Meros, Smith, Brennan & Brennan, P.A., has experienced St. Petersburg mediators on staff, including Florida Supreme Court Certified mediators with the training and skill to represent your interests in mediation and help you achieve a satisfactory, lasting result to your family law or commercial law matter.
-Contact Meros, Smith, Brennan & Brennan, P.A., to be put in touch with one of our experienced and successful St. Petersburg mediators.
+Meros, Smith, Brennan, Brennan and Gregg, P.A., has experienced St. Petersburg mediators on staff, including Florida Supreme Court Certified mediators with the training and skill to represent your interests in mediation and help you achieve a satisfactory, lasting result to your family law or commercial law matter.
+Contact Meros, Smith, Brennan, Brennan and Gregg, P.A., to be put in touch with one of our experienced and successful St. Petersburg mediators.

 Benefits of Mediation